ashimparajuli04/ashimparajuli04/README.md

 - 👋 Hi, I’m Ashim Parajuli
-- 👀 I’m interested in nothing
-- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on anything

 <!---
 ashimparajuli04/ashimparajuli04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.